DUNE/dune-justin/docs/security_model.md

 to the justIN allocator service, in the form of HMAC SHA256 hashes of the method, time and job ID to prevent replay attacks and reuse of unused hashes.

-When the wrapper job starts it sends a `get_stage` request to the allocator to discover what stage within what workflow to work on.
+When the wrapper job starts it sends a `get_jobscript` request to the allocator to get the jobscript and job parameters for its stage within its workflow that it will work on.
 As part of this message, the job includes an X.509 certificate signing request which matches an RSA key it has created.
 The allocator signs the request with a VOMS proxy it has and returns the certificates chain to the job, which is then able to